Shaft femur fracture is the fracture of the diaphysis of the femur, an area from the subtrochanteric region to supracondylar region.

 Methods which can be used are

-- Screws for neck with retrograde nail for shaft
+- Screws for the neck with a retrograde nail for shaft

 - Screws for neck and plate for shaft

-- Compression hip screw for neck with retrograde nail for shaft
+- Compression hip screw for the neck with a retrograde nail for shaft

 Complications of Femur Fracture and Treatment